 There are endless incredible places to explore in New Zealand at any time of year, but these are some of our favourite spots that are at their best during the spring.

 The Lupins at Lake Tekapo

 Lake Tekapo is a perfect holiday location to visit in any season, but there is something magical about this town in spring.
 As is the case for many wildflowers in New Zealand, the warmer temperatures and long daylight hours of spring are the cues for the picturesque Lupins to burst into life.
-Seemingly appearing in every colour of the rainbow, expansive canopies of pink, purple, yellow and blue flowers begin to dot the countryside and none in higher density than the roadsides and lakefronts throughout the Mackenzie Country.
+Seemingly appearing in every colour of the rainbow, expansive waves of pink, purple, yellow and blue flowers begin to dot the countryside and none in higher density than the roadsides and lakefronts throughout the Mackenzie Country.
 Contrasted against the turquoise colour of the glacial lakes in the area, the Lupins provide a spectacular show and make for fantastic photo opportunities.

 See the lilies at Aoraki Mount Cook

 Mount Cook is a dreamy location to visit during any season but the alpine flora comes alive during spring.
 Enjoy the wildflowers in bloom and especially the iconic Mount Cook lilies.
 The name is a little misleading as they are in fact the world’s largest buttercup, not a lily at all!
 Growing over a metre tall with leaves the size of your hand, they are easy to spot beside the trail.
 Look for their beautiful white and yellow flowers, as well as numerous other alpine flowers along the many walks in Aoraki Mount Cook and around the village.
 Be sure to bring your camera!